sinicization/postman-docs/src/pages/docs/administration/team-settings.md

 Select **Authentication** from the left-hand menu to configure or reconfigure your team's authentication methods.

-See [Configuring SSO for a team](/docs/administration/sso/admin-sso/) for details on how to configure your team's custom SSO setup and manage user accounts.
+See [为团队配置SSO](/docs/administration/sso/admin-sso/) for details on how to configure your team's custom SSO setup and manage user accounts.

 <img alt="Editing authentication methods" src="https://assets.postman.com/postman-docs/ts-authentication.jpg"/>